Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Besides the well-known strategies, the participants were asked at different points about their experience with privacy, e.g., when talking about previous projects, organisation procedures, design approaches, etc. Table \ref{tab:other-strategies} presents a list of many other privacy strategies participants have used in their work projects.
-The strategies were classified into one of the two areas (a) privacy and (b) security, even though they often overlap.
+Besides the well-known strategies, the participants were asked at different points about their experience with privacy, e.g., when talking about previous projects, organisation procedures, design approaches, etc. Table \ref{tab:other-strategies} lists many other privacy strategies participants have used in their work projects.
+The strategies were classified into one of two areas (a) privacy and (b) security, even though they often overlap.
 Security primarily refers to integrity and confidentiality, common pillars for informational privacy.
 However, privacy has other dimensions, such as transparency, purpose limitation, data minimisation, accuracy, storage limitation, and accountability.

-Noticeably, on the privacy side, many practitioners have been involved in designing consent management mechanisms, either developing the user interfaces or the implications in the back end.
-Having a ``data minimisation mindset'' was also stressed by many participants in order to refrain from collecting unneeded data and avoid any privacy impacts altogether.
-Only a few participants also reported close contact with writing or requesting changes in privacy policy to ensure transparency to users and compliance with regulations.
-Even less prevalent is the use of company-wide data classification strategies, such as data catalogues, that help to enforce purpose limitation and data minimisation principles.
+Noticeably, on the privacy side, many practitioners ($13/30$) have been involved in designing consent management mechanisms, either developing the user interfaces or the implications in the back end.
+Having a ``data minimisation mindset'' was also stressed by many participants ($10/30$) in order to refrain from collecting unneeded data and avoid any privacy impacts altogether.
+Only a few participants ($8/30$) also reported close contact with writing or requesting privacy policy changes to ensure users' transparency and compliance with regulations.
+Even less prevalent ($5/30$) is the use of company-wide data classification strategies, such as data catalogues, that help enforce purpose limitation and data minimisation principles.

-On the security side, apart from using encryption, traditional security controls for authentication and authorisation are still the most prevalent data safeguarding methods, especially for controlling and logging access to personal data within organisations.
-Other strategies, not primarily for addressing privacy and security issues, were occasionally reported, such as code review meetings and data life cycle procedures. \\
+On the security side, apart from using encryption, traditional security controls for authentication and authorisation are still the most prevalent ($12/30$) data safeguarding methods, especially for controlling and logging access to personal data within organisations.
+Other strategies, not primarily for addressing privacy and security issues, were occasionally reported, such as code review meetings ($3/30$) and data lifecycle procedures ($3/30$). \\

 \fbox{

 }